- Home

 Batch cooking and freezing – or simply cooking a bit extra and freezing the leftovers – is one of the smartest things you can do in the kitchen.

 When you’re cooking a delicious, nutritious meal, making extra takes no time at all and costs very little – yet the rewards are significant.
-After you’ve had a long, busy day, knowing that you have a healthy, hearty meal waiting to be reheated at home isn’t only comforting, but it can also help to prevent you from ordering an expensive takeaway or snacking on junk food.
+After you’ve had a busy day, knowing that you have a healthy, hearty meal waiting to be reheated at home isn’t only comforting, but it can also help to prevent you from ordering an expensive takeaway or snacking on junk food.

-We hope these tasty meals have inspired you to make extra the next time you’re cooking to store in the freezer for a rainy day.
 For more tips on how to save time and money in the kitchen, you might be interested in our articles; 8 batch cooking recipes that will last all week and 10 of the best slow cooker recipes to save you time and money.